wmbusmeters/wmbusmeters/README.md

 `,TAG+="systemd",ENV{SYSTEMD_WANTS}="wmbusmeters.service"` from each
 line.

-You can also start/stop the daemon with `sudo systemctl start wmbusmeters` and trigger the daemon to reload the config files with `sudo killall -HUP wmbusmetersd`
+You can also start/stop the daemon with `sudo systemctl restart wmbusmeters@im871a_0` and trigger the daemon to reload the config files with `sudo killall -HUP wmbusmetersd` If you add more dongles, then more daemons gets started.
+Each daemon gets a unique name like `wmbusmeters@im871a_0 wmbusmeters@im871a_1`.

 # Source code